 was an active participant at the public meetings concerning the memorial, he canvassed the families of the fallen and the veterans of the parish regarding their views, raised money for the project and led the unveiling ceremony.
 Born in St. Helier, Jersey, on 29th October 1883, and baptised on 14th November the same year, he spent his early life there.
 The family later moved to Taunton, where by 1901, his father, who originated from Somerset, had retired as a Draper, and William was acting as a Pupil Teacher at a local school, a fairly common practice, that effectively provided a teaching apprenticeship to a senior pupil, who, while continuing with their own education taught younger pupils.
-By 1907 he was working as a Schoolmaster at Westbury-on-Trym, Bristol, where on the Boxing Day of that year, at Holy Trinity, the parish church, he married the widow Ada Howell.
-For several years after that the couple shared the home of Ada's elderly father at 1, Cheriton Place, Westbury-On-Trym, while William continued with his career in teaching.
+By 1907 he was working as a Schoolmaster at Westbury-on-Trym, Bristol, where on the Boxing Day of that year, at Holy Trinity, the parish church, he married the widow Ada Howell, and for several years after the couple shared the home of Ada's elderly father at 1, Cheriton Place, Westbury-On-Trym, while William continued with his career in teaching.
+His foray into teaching was soon to end, in Michaelmas, (Autumn term), 1912, he would embark on the path that would lead him into the clergy, a vocation that he would follow until his death; enrolling at the recently established St. John's Hall, Durham, as an art student.
+He passed his first year exams in the Easter term of 1913, taking his finals the following Easter, in which he unfortunately failed part I, resitting and passing it in the Michaelmas Term of 1914, and going on to take his Bachelor of Arts in litteris antiquis degree on 15th December 1914.